 The ability to compare electricity rates is certainly becoming more commonplace as energy deregulation policies continue to spread across the United States.
 As of 2020, 18 states now have a deregulated electricity market.
 Unfortunately, not everyone takes advantage of this opportunity, particularly if they do not know the correct way to compare electricity plans.
 By educating yourself on how to compare electricity rates to your current rate, you can potentially save yourself hundreds of dollars per year.

 Customers must always remember that the rate is not the only item to focus on when choosing an alternative electricity provider.
 When comparing the different contracts, make sure to pay attention to the following:

-- Length of plan.
-A contract might last for six months, a year, two years, or more.
+- Length of plan- A contract might last for six months, a year, two years, or more.
 Some electricity providers also offer a month-to-month option that customers can cancel without a fee.
 When deciding how long you want to sign up for, make sure to think about the contract as a whole.
 Electricity rates change frequently so you will have to decide if you want the stability of a long term contract or the ability to change providers (without penalty) when prices drop.

-- Change in electricity rate.
-When comparing electricity prices, contracts can be fixed, variable, or somewhere in between.
+- Change in electricity rate- When comparing electricity prices, contracts can be fixed, variable, or somewhere in between.
 A fixed contract charges you the same rate for electricity across its whole duration.
 If the rate is variable, that means it changes from month to month along with the market.
 Again, fixed rates give you more stability but variable rates could potential save you more, or cost you, depending on the market.

-- Signup bonuses.
-Some electricity providers offer extra incentives when signing a new agreement.
+- Signup bonuses- Some electricity providers offer extra incentives when signing a new agreement.
 Consider how this bonus figures in relative to the rest of the contract.
 The upfront bonus may be enticing but make sure the rest of the contract details like rates, contract length, contract type and energy source is in line with what you are looking for.

 - Energy source- How energy is produced is very important to many people.
 Some plans, without too much additional expense, allow you to get your energy partly or exclusively from a renewable source.
 These are environmentally sustainable plans that will reduce harmful emissions and help protect our planet.
 Make sure you check the details of the plan to know exactly how the energy is produced.

-- Fees.
-Make sure to be aware of any fees within a contract.
+- Fees- Make sure to be aware of any fees within a contract.
 Some electricity providers may be completely free of fees while others may charge a signup fee or a cancellation fee.
 These are important to factor in especially if you are planning on signing a long-term contract as canceling early may cost you.

 How to Compare Electricity Rates